 A. Payment: Price is full compensation for the import and proper placement of rock material to the limits and depths as specified and shown on the drawings, preparation of subgrade material, equipment, labor, tools, and incidentals.
-The thickness of the riprap shall be 12".
 All costs for this work shall be compensated under this pay item and will be paid on a lump sum basis based on work performed and completed.